yugabyte/yugabyte-db/docs/content/latest/contribute/docs/docs-style.md

 ### Headings

-**Sentence case.** Headings should be sentence case.
-For example, "Provision your cluster", not "Provision Your Cluster".
+**Sentence case.** For example, "Provision your cluster", not "Provision Your Cluster".
 Obvious exceptions include proper nouns, product names, and more.

 **Avoid numbered headings.** Occasionally, it might make sense to add numbers to headings, but in general, avoid it.
 It's a common error to delete a section and forget to re-number the ones that follow; and even if you do remember, manual re-numbering is just a nuisance.
 (This is the main reason for auto-numbering ordered lists, too!)